Carbon Tax Calculations

 900 kg * $(2/3) = $600/ton

-Are we are looking at a factor of 10 or more in the price of coal?
-That's scary!
-Actually, I assumed above that coal is 100% carbon; this is an over estimate.
-The EIA gives figures ranging from 346-705 kg carbon per ton.
-This translates to a carbon tax between $230 and $470 per ton.
-So we're really looking at somewhere around a factor of 7—which is still scary.
+We are looking at a factor of 10 or more in the price of coal!
+That’s scary!
+(Actually, I assume above that coal is 100% carbon; this is an over estimate.
+The EIA gives figures ranging from 346-705 kg carbon per ton.))

-Fortunately, we are not looking at anything even close to a factor of 7 in residential electricity prices.
-The price of coal is but one factor.
+Fortunately, we are not looking at a factor of 10 for residential electricity costs.
+The price of coal is but one factor in electricity costs.
 Power plant operation and distribution are also significant costs.
-Also, over a quarter of electricity is already generated by means other than fossil fuels (nuclear, hydroelectric, etc.).
+Also, significant electricity is already generated by fuels other than coal.

 The EIA has a flowchart showing sources and uses that lead to CO2 emissions.
 Power sector conversion to electricity resulted in 2.34 trillion kg of CO2.